galaxyproject/training-material/Dev-Corner/tutorials/charts.md

 ## Directory and plugin preparations

-In the following sections we will download this viewer and add it to a local Galaxy instance.
+In this section we will download the viewer and add it to a local Galaxy instance.
 All development takes place within the Galaxy codebase.
 The first thing we are going to do is to clone a Galaxy instance and prepare the directory structure for the new visualization plugin.

 > ### Tasks
 >